HumanCellAtlas/data-store/README.md

 ### Running the DSS API locally

 Run `./dss-api` in the top-level `data-store` directory to deploy the DSS API on your `localhost`.

+### Aquiring GCP credentials

+When deploying for the first time, a Google Cloud Platform service account must first be created and credentialed.

+1. Create the Google Cloud Platform service account using the command
+    ```
+    make -C infra COMPONENT=gcp_service_account apply
+    ```

+1. In the [Google Cloud Console](https://console.cloud.google.com/), select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
+Go to "IAM & Admin", then "Service accounts", then click "Create service account" and select "Furnish a new private key".
+Under "Roles" select "Project – Owner", "Service Accounts – Service Account User" and "Cloud Functions – Cloud Function Developer".
+Create the account and download the service account key JSON file.

+1. Place the downloaded JSON file into the project root as `gcp-credentials.json`

+1. Run the command

+    ```
+    cat $DSS_HOME/gcp-credentials.json | scripts/set_secret.py --secret-name $GOOGLE_APPLICATION_CREDENTIALS_SECRETS_NAME
+    ```

+When rotating credentials, the first step may be skipped.

 ### Deploying the DSS